brewpoo/brewser/README.md

 brewser
 =======

-Ruby library for parsing and generating serialized brewing data
+Brewser is a ruby library for parsing and generating serialized brewing data